BobBaylor/stream/README.md

 There are two scripts in this repo: stream.py and cap860.py They both collect data from an SRS lock-in amplifier.
  * stream does it in real-time using UDP over an ethernet connection.
- * cap860 uses the lock-in capture buffer before downloading the data to the host computer. cap860.py is detailed after stream.py
+ * cap860 uses the lock-in capture buffer before downloading the data to the host computer.

+cap860.py is detailed after stream.py
+## Which one should I use?
+ * stream.py uses UDP which may drop packets (data) depending on network traffic so if missing data is a problem, you might wan to use cap860.py
+ * cap860.py transfers using TCP/IP so packets are re-transmitted as needed and no data is lost.
+However, the cap860.py transfer hapens after the data collection is complete so you must wait until the end.

 # stream.py
 ## What is this?
 This python script streams data from a Stanford Research Systems SR865, SR865A, or SR860 lock-in amplifier.